 Slade In Flame

 This gloomy 1974 film sees the glam rock superstars play a fictional band called Flame and the story depicts their rise and fall.
-The group - Noddy Holder, Dave Hill, Jim Lea and Don Powell - actually deliver decent performances as Flame get mucked around by management and the music business in general.
+The group - Noddy Holder, Dave Hill, Jim Lea and Don Powell - actually deliver decent performances as the band get mucked around by management and the music business in general.